Supernova1114/Epic-Games-Library-Relinker/README.md

 Used to relink games to the Epic Games Store Launcher.

 ## Project Status:
-- Most of the functionality is not ready yet.
-(WIP)
+- The `backup` and `restore` functions for launcher manifest files are functional.
-- Backup and restore functions for launcher manifest files are working.
-You can find these under `src/`
+- Other `move game` and `relink game` function are being developed.

 ## Goal:
 - Make a system that allows for the relinking of games to the Epic Games Store Launcher.